 The ability to have a supply of available mobile and portable radios and their associated equipment, i.e. micro/speakers, holsters, etc. that can be quickly deployed, is critical in public safety’s response to any large scale, multiple jurisdictional incident or event.
 This equipment provides communications capabilities for the deployment of personnel above normal operational staffing and ensures that outside agencies responding to these incidents who may have incompatible radios, can be issued equipment allowing them to communicate with other personnel at the scene.
-Radio caches are available from the following:
+Requests for Radio Caches whould be directed to the IEMA Dispatch Center.
+Radio caches are hosted by the following:

 Each ITECS has a cache of portable radios